Vic-Orlands/Chikota/README.md

-# Chikọta - AI Bookmark Manager
+# Chikọta - Bookmark Manager

 Chikọta ("Gather" in Igbo) is a simple but premium, bookmark manager built with modern web technologies.
 It helps you organize, categorize, and rediscover your saved content with ease.